2019 Chevrolet Malibu Trim Levels with Comparisons & Configurations.

 You now have a total of five Malibu trims to choose from: L, LS, RS, LT, and Premier.
 Let's see what separates these trims.

-Compare the 2019 Chevrolet Malibu L vs LS Trim Levels.
+Compare the 2019 Chevrolet Malibu L vs LS Trims.
 What is the difference?

 If you're on a limited budget, the base Malibu L deserves a thought.
 Like so many other entry-level models, it sacrifices some style.
 A basic set of steel wheels make the Malibu L look a bit plain compared to the upper trims.